The Best Sleepover in the World: Release and promotion

 To celebrate the release of the book, four libraries in Hampshire held their own "Best Sleepover in the World", which were organised by Hampshire Libraries Service after they were approached by Puffin.
 The events included more than 250 Brownies taking part in activities such as making dreamcatchers and friendship bracelets and learning phrases in Makaton.
 Wilson was thrilled by these events and hoped that the participants would have a good time.
 Steve Forster, Hampshire County Council's executive member for education, expressed delight that the events took place due to believing that they would help encourage a long-term love of reading and books.

+Sequel

+A third novel in the series, The Seaside Sleepover, authored by Wilson and illustrated by Dean, was released in 2025.

 Reception

 The sequel has been referred to as "long-awaited".
 The Independent chose The Best Sleepover in the World as the tabloid's "Children's book of the week" in the article published on 30 August 2023.
 The reviewer, Joanne Brennan, called the book an "absolute delight to read" and that it would "enthral" children.
 She praised the book for teaching about inclusion and helping readers be aware of numerous forms of disabilities, and she also noted the "genuine love" between Daisy and her sister.
 Brennan believed that the cover was eye-catching but was disappointed that the rest of the book did not feature colour illustrations.
 The Belfast Telegraph labelled the book "The one about inclusion" and named it one of the best books from 2023.
 Pam Norfolk's review in Lancashire Evening Post called the sequel heartwarming and noted that it explored "those all-too-familiar worries about bullying, disabilities, siblings and friendships" that had been depicted in Sleepovers.
 Norfolk wrote that Dean's "beautifully emotive" illustrations brought the "sensitively written and inspirational story to life" and noted that readers would enjoy following the characters through "another rollercoaster chapter of family and friendship dramas".
 She also praised Wilson for "understanding and acknowledging the fears that so often beset children" and for her subtle messages of guidance and help, calling it "Wilson on her very best – and most entertaining – storytelling form".
 Gwendolyn Smith from i believed that the book did a "particularly good job of capturing the psychodrama of being an eight or nine-year-old girl".
 She also revealed that the addition of a drag queen in the novel led to Wilson being accused of "being too ahead of her time" and "ruffled feathers among early readers".